Miroslav Filipović: Ustaša chaplain

 Filipović (later known as Tomislav Filipović-Majstorović) was assigned to II Poglavnik Bodyguard Battalion.
 Statements by two eyewitnesses and a senior German general say that on 7 February 1942, Filipović accompanied elements of his battalion in an operation aimed at wiping out Serbs in the settlement of Drakulić, on the northern outskirts of Banja Luka, and in two neighbouring villages, Motike and Šargovac.
-A few Serbs survived, but overwhelmingly the operation achieved its objective; more than 2,300 Serb civilians – men, women and children – were killed, usually with axes or pick-axes.
+A few Serbs survived, but overwhelmingly the operation achieved its objective; more than 2,300 Serb civilians, including men, women and children were killed, usually with axes or pick-axes.

 Reports sent to Eugen Dido Kvaternik, head of the state internal security service, from his Banja Luka office and dated 9 and 11 February 1942, noted that the victims at Šargovac included 52 children killed at the village primary school.
 The first of these reports gives death tolls at the mine, the school and the three villages which together total 2,287.
 The second revises the death toll at the school from 37 to 52, bringing the toll to 2,302, 13 fewer than the immediately preceding estimate of 2,315.

 Filipović was court-martialed by the Wehrmacht for his involvement, possibly at the request of the Italian Royal Army which was then occupying part of the ISC territory.
 On 4 April 1942, Filipović's priestly faculties were reportedly suspended by order of the Papal Nuncio in Zagreb and he was jailed in Croatia.
 While there is no evidence that Filipović was ever excommunicated by the Roman Catholic Church, he was expelled from the Order of Friars Minor on 22 October 1942, the date on which he was transferred to Stara Gradiška.

 In his testimony to a Croatian state commission set up after World War II to investigate war crimes "by the occupation forces and their collaborators", Filipović alleged that he neither participated in, nor attended, the 7 February massacres.

 However, General Edmund Glaise-Horstenau, the senior Wehrmacht officer in the region, accused Filipović in a report of being present at a planning meeting prior to the massacres, along with certain other Catholic military chaplains and, "during the slaughtering".
 General Glaise-Horstenau further alleged that the Ustaša's former mayor of Banja Luka, Viktor Gutić, and the city's Chief justice, a Dr Stilinović, were also present at the meeting.